tyayers/apigee-templater/README.md

 });

 ```

-Current features:
-* Proxy name
-* Base path
-* Target URL
-* Auth with apikey or a sharedflow callout (presumably to validate a 3rd party JWT token)
-* Quotas and spike arrests

 ## Extending & Customizing the Templates
 The project is designed to be extensible.
 You can extend or customize in 2 ways.